 Close to St Albans with its Roman ruins and good local walks, there is a delightfully welcoming atmosphere at this picturesque 17th-century pub, which is tucked away in a peaceful hamlet.
 Wooden benches and tables, antique dressers, log fires and exposed beams set the interior style and there’s a large enclosed garden.
 Both traditional and modern pub fare is offered.
 At lunch there’s ploughman's, baked potatoes, garden salads, deli platters, burgers and toasted sandwiches; while on the evening menu there might be harissa baked chicken, house chips, buttered spinach and roasted vine tomatoes, followed by cherry and almond tartlette with double cream.

 Opening times: 12-2.30 6-11 (Sunday 12-3)

 Dinner: Wednesday to Saturday 6-9

 Food and drink

-Real ales: London Pride, ESB, George Gale and Co Seafarers, seasonal ales
+Real ales available: London Pride, ESB, George Gale and Co Seafarers, seasonal ales